ioccc-src/winner/2024/ferguson1/obfuscation.md

     * filtered through the cpp and 134 after the cpp and I didn't wish to
     * repeatedly revisit this file trying to explain everything.
 ```

+...and of course now the count, prog.c being the full version and prog.alt2.c
+being the practical version, have the count at 131/149.

 I hope you understand but I do believe it's a gain not a loss.
 It is good enough
 especially as it's only for educational value - or to examine my head (though